Floydlang/floyd/Notes/Floyd code.markdown

 		}"
 	) == -3);

-Use _mut_ to define a local variable that can be mutated.
-Only _local variables_ can be mut.
+Use _mutable_ to define a local variable that can be mutated.
+Only _local variables_ can be mutable.

 	int hello2(){
-		mut a = "hello";
+		mutable a = "hello";
 		a = "goodbye";	//	Changes variable a to "goodbye". return 3;
 	}